Knee injury running setbacks can be one of the greatest obstacles for middle to long distance runners.

 - Pool running – The trick with pool running is that it takes all the pressure off the knee and mimics land running.

-Pool running is one of the best training methods you can utilize when injured, especially with knee injuries because your taking all of the repetitive stress off the joints
+Pool running is one of the best training methods you can utilize when injured, This is because you’re taking all of the repetitive stress off the joints

-- Surgery – The least of my favorite remedies but sometimes there is simply no other choice (that we currently know of) but to have surgery to have the loose body removed by a licensed Physician.
+- Surgery – The least of my favorite remedies but sometimes there is simply no other choice to have the loose body removed by a licensed Physician.

 That being said, you also have to be extremely cautious on how you time your return to training.
 Physicians told me I should not run for four weeks